noahehall/theBookOfNoah/web_technologies/core/css/_css.md

 ## color
   - conveys personality and calls attention
   - gives pages life and emotion
-  - some guys process (Css tricks)
-    - determine the mood of your site to guide the development of a color pallete
-    - find your main color
   - saturation (color intensity)
     - the strength/weakness of a color
   - brightness|value (how close to white or black)
     - darker moods = darker colors
   - hue (color, like blue or red)
     - the hue of a color is what gives it meaning
     - most people associate hues with ideas (see link)
   - chroma (how pure a color is)
     - lack of whitie, black or gray added to it
   - tone
     - creaated by adding gray toa  pure hue
   - shade
     - created by adding black to a pure hue
   - tint
     - created by adding white to a hue

-    - add 2/3 supporting colors
-      - add additional supporting colors as needed
-      - changing the tint (mixing with white) and shade (mixing with black)
   - types of color palettes (theres many more)
     - monochromatic
       - different shades and depths of aa single hue
       - i.e. there there all the same color
       - can be very boring
     - analogous
       - a main color and the colors from either side of it on the color wheel
       - do a great job of
         - expressing consistency and uniformity within design
         - limiting any distraction away from the content
       - isnt a large differentiation in hue
       - contrast is struck primarily through the variations in color shade
     - complementary
       - i.e. opposite colors from the color wheel
         - red and green
         blue and orange
       - great for
         - communicating a sense of balance
       - add tints & shades to expand the color pallete
         - helps to avoid the glaring contrasts (causes eyestrain) when two opposing colors are placed next to each other
     - triadic
       - three colors from equidistant points ont he color whweel
         - e.g. red, yellow and blue
       - creates a diverse color pallete
       - requires a lot of planning and experimentation
   - color meanings
     - red
       - energy, power, passion
     - orange
       - join, enthusiasm, creativity
     - yellow
       - happiness, intellect, energy
     - green
       - ambition, growth, freshness, safety
     - blue
       - tranquility, confidence, intelligence
     - purple
       - luxury, ambition, creativity
     - black
       - power, elegance, mystery
     - white
       - cleanliness, purity, perfection
-  - color pallete design process
-    - start with greyscale
-      - ensures a focus on useability and clear navigation rather than assigning colors to elements
-      - focus on
-        - layout out elements
-        - optimiznig white space
-        - creating a hierarchy of type and elements
-    - develop a 60-30-10 % rule
-      - comes from interior design when assigning colors to things
-        - a color pallete should have no momre than 5 colors cuz some muthafucka from invionapp wrote a blog post
-      - 60% to your dominant hue
-      - 30% to secondary color
-      - 10% for accent color
-    - the best color combinations come from nature
-      - because they will always look natural
-      - e.g. sunrise, sunsets, beach scenes, etc

   - ensure your theres enough contrast between foreground and background colors
     - the difference in saturation, brightness and hue
     - important for accessibility for those with low vision/color blindness